Term Sheet Negotiation: Structure Over Valuation

 Remember These Truths

 - Valuation is not the only number that matters.
-Structure can erode founder outcomes more than a lower valuation.
+Structure can erode founder outcomes more than a lower valuation ever could.

 - 1x non-participating is the standard.
-Anything more aggressive requires justification (usually distress).
+Anything more aggressive requires justification and should trigger careful analysis of your exit scenarios.

 - Full ratchet is almost always unacceptable.
-Push for broad-based weighted average.
+Push for broad-based weighted average, which is the market standard for a reason.

 - Clean terms compound positively.
-Each round builds on the last; start clean.
+Each round builds on the last; start clean and maintain the precedent.

 - Know your BATNA.
-Your alternatives determine your negotiating power.
+Your alternatives determine your negotiating power more than any other factor.

 With equity terms negotiated, you may want additional capital without dilution.
-In the next chapter, we'll explore Venture Debt—how to extend runway efficiently and negotiate debt terms that don't constrain your options.
+In the next chapter, we will explore Venture Debt--how to extend runway efficiently and negotiate debt terms that do not constrain your options.

 Market Analysis & VC Trends (2025-2026)